 Top tips

-- We find that a thin-ish metal tray works best for baking the pizza on, like a cookie sheet.
+- We find that a thin metal baking sheet, such as a cookie sheet, works best for evenly crisping up the pizza crust.

-- If you're looking for a warm place to proof your dough in, put the bowl in the oven with just the oven light on.
+- If you need a warm, draft-free spot for your dough to proof, placing the covered bowl in the oven with just the interior oven light switched on creates an ideal environment.

-- If you don't have a rimless/lipless baking sheet, use a normal baking sheet turned upside down.
-It just makes it easier to slide the pizza on and off.
+- If you do not have a rimless baking sheet, simply use a standard baking sheet turned upside down.
+The rimless or inverted pan makes it easier to slide the pizza on and off the hot tray.

 How to serve the pizza

-- Serve on a wooden chopping or pizza board for a rustic look.
+- Serve the pizza on a wooden chopping board or pizza plank for a rustic flair.

 Storage suggestions